Skip to content

 While the terms “SSD” and “flash drive” are sometimes used interchangeably, they have some key differences.
 Like SSDs, flash memory does not rely on moving parts.
 It can be used in a USB flash drive, cell phone, memory card, and/or SSD.

-But while most SSDs use flash storage, some do not.
+But while virtually all SSDs use flash storage, some do not.
 Therefore, using “flash drive” to mean “SSD” is like saying you had club soda when you actually had a mixed drink.
 Sure, your drink may or may not have had club soda in it.
 But focusing exclusively on this one component could be confusing.

 What are the benefits of a solid state drive?